Tatarbunary Uprising: Preparations

 The Soviet Union had asked not to be directly involved in the preparations.
 The only help would come from other Communists.
 In preparation, arms, munitions, and explosives were smuggled in boats across the Soviet-Romanian border, mainly at night.
 The plan relied on support from peasants who resented Romanian government's agricultural policy, particularly the land reform of 1921.
 The peasants' situation was aggravated due to a drought in summer 1924, which caused a famine in southern Bessarabia.

-As main leaders, the Comintern appointed Bădulescu Alexandru (Moscovici Gelbert), Max Goldstein and Kalifarski (ethnic Russian and activist in the Comintern).
-Andrei Ivanovici Kliushnikov, also known as Nenin, was responsible for coordinating the action, and the military commander of Bessarabia was Osip Poliakov, known as Platov.
+As main leaders, the Comintern appointed Ghiță Moscu (Moscovici Gelbert), Max Goldstein, and Kalifarski (ethnic Russian and activist in the Comintern).
+Andrei Klyushnikov, also known as Nenin, was responsible for coordinating the action, and the military commander in Bessarabia was Osip Poliakov, known as Platov.

-The planned action in North Zone had the purpose of inspiring other uprisings in Galicia.
+The planned action in the North Zone had the purpose of inspiring other uprisings in Galicia.
 The first, fourth, and fifth zones were to begin action one week after the uprisings in the second and third zones.
-Even though the plan was complex, no significant events took place except for Tatarbunary and in the Danube port of Kiliya (Romanian: Chilia Nouă), where the uprising was quickly silenced.
+Even though the plan was complex, no significant events took place except for Tatarbunary and in the Danube port of Kiliia (Romanian: Chilia Nouă), where the uprising was quickly silenced.